Coronavirus Updates Summer 2020

 “The Holy Mass is a prayer itself, even the highest prayer that exists.
 It is the Sacrifice, dedicated by our Redeemer at the Cross, and repeated every day on the altar.
 If you wish to hear Mass as it should be heard, you must follow with eye, heart and mouth all that happens at the altar.
 Further, you must pray with the priest the holy words said by him in the Name of Christ and which Christ says by him.
 You have to associate your heart with the holy feelings which are contained in these words and in this manner you ought to follow all that happens at the altar.
 When acting in this way, you have prayed Holy Mass.” – St Pope Pius X

-April 5, 2020 – St. Thomas the Apostle Church is open for private prayer, adoration, and confession as follows.
+June 21, 2020 – St. Thomas the Apostle Church is open for confession on Sundays immediately following the 11:15 Mass.
 Please use the south (parking lot) entrance.
-Volunteers from the Knights of Columbus can answer your questions and provide guidance at the door.
+Confessions will be heard in the west (St. Paul Blvd.) foyer of the Church.
+Special procedures are in place for cleaning and social distancing.
 Diocesan policy requires that everyone over the age of two must wear a face covering in church.

 “A soul does not benefit from the sacrament of confession if it is not humble.
 Pride keeps it in darkness.
 The soul neither knows how, nor is it willing, to probe with precision the depths of its own misery.
 It puts on a mask and avoids everything that might bring it recovery.” -Saint Faustina